GothenburgBitFactory/timewarrior/README.md

 # Disclaimer during ongoing development

 We want to discourage you from using the development version of Timewarrior.
-As a new project, it has initially no functionality, and will only annoy you.
-At time of first release, there will be online documentation that explaions what the prodcut is, and how it can help you.
-Until then, everything is a work in progress.

 The development branch is being actively updated and may not pass all quality tests, therefore it may harm your data.
-In fact, as a new project, it doesn't have adequate tests to prove that anything works.
+In fact, as a new project, it doesn't have adequate tests to prove that everything works.
 We do not guarantee proper or even adequate functionality, performance or timely fixes.

-We welcome bug reports from beta- and release-level software, but generally not development versions.
+We welcome bug reports from alpha-, beta- and release-level software, but generally not development versions.
 If you are undaunted by this, please:

 - Make proper backups.
 - Expect broken and missing functionality.